 “WHO’s top priority is to support countries on the path towards universal health coverage, with the aim of ensuring that all people can access the health services they need, when and where they need them, without facing financial hardship.
 This includes access to diagnosis and treatment for people who suffer from rare diseases.”
 Dr Tedros Adhanom Ghebreyesus, Rare Disease Day Statement, February 2018.

-RDI launched a global campaign to disseminate this important message and lead a number of actions, culminating in the inclusion of rare diseases in the UN Political Declaration on UHC.
-RDI’s campaign has now shifted towards a call for implementation of the commitments made within the declaration at both global and national level.
+RDI launched a global campaign to disseminate this important message and led a number of actions, culminating in the inclusion of rare diseases in the UN Political Declaration on UHC in September 2019.
+RDI’s campaign has now shifted towards a call for implementation of the commitments to UHC and rare diseases made within the Declaration at both global and national level.

 Rare diseases are often chronic, highly complex, progressive and severely disabling conditions frequently affecting life expectancy and generating specific care needs.
 Most people living with a rare disease are also living with disability.